dsarrut/syd-doc/api.md

   syd::StandardDatabase * db = m->Read<syd::StandardDatabase>(filename);
 ```

-The PluginManager look for available database types that can be found in the SYD_PLUGIN environment variable.
+The PluginManager looks for available database types that can be found in the SYD_PLUGIN environment variable.

+To open a database